 Mike grew up in Wisconsin and, after graduating from Bible College in 2002, has devoted his life to serving Jesus by ministering to families.
 As associate pastor, his greatest desire is to connect students and families with God’s Word in a relevant and practical way and inspire them to make a difference in a world that doesn’t know Christ.
 Mike is married to Lorianne with 4 energetic kiddos, who as a family enjoy outdoor activities of all types and spending time with friends.

 Jay grew up in Ohio and graduated from college in Wisconsin in '06.
 He serves as the Worship & Education Pastor at Faith.
 He leads our Sunday morning worship services, preaches and teaches the Bible throughout the week in different settings, and oversees our Adult Bible Fellowships.
-Jay and his wife Jess love serving at Faith, hanging out with their Small Group, reading, and listening to lots of music.
+Jay and his wife Jess, along with their three kids, love serving at Faith, hanging out with their Small Group, reading, and listening to lots of music.

 Julie had been volunteering at the church for many years prior to joining Faith in 2003.
 She continues to enjoy serving in the Women’s Ministry and occasionally leading Ladies Bible Studies.
-Julie is married to her husband Louie with two daughters, Alexandra and Ashley.
+Julie is married to her husband Jerry and has two daughters, Alexandra and Ashley.
 She enjoys reading, traveling, shopping, and great friendships.
 You can find Julie sitting at the front desk ready to greet you with a smile and help you in any way she can.